 A cafeteria service is available at lunchtime offering a nutritious and varied menu at reasonable prices.
+Ashley Lee runs our culinary kitchen.
 Teachers can pre-order by filling out an order slip and tacking it onto the bulletin board in the staff room. \$30.00 punch cards are available for purchase online under the "Staff" drop-down menu on our website.
-The Kafe is closed on Tuesdays and Pizza is sold as a fundraiser for clubs.
+Pizza is also sold as a fundraiser for clubs on Tuesdays.
 There are also separate punch cards available for pizza through the same drop-down menu as the Kafe cards.
 They are NOT interchangeable due to accounting practices as they are two separate budgets.